-- Be aware of different cooking times for different ingredients.
+- Use different cooking times for different ingredients.
 Denser foods take longer to cook and should be staggered.
-For example, if cooking potatoes with chicken, start with potatoes for about 15 minutes, then add the chicken and finish cooking.
+For example, if cooking potatoes with meat, start with potatoes for about 15 minutes, then add the meat and finish cooking.

-It’s best to buy food in bulk or when on sale, then freeze or store for later usage.
-When salmon goes on sale, buy at least a few pounds and freeze for later use.
-The FoodSaver® FM5330 Vacuum Sealing System is ideal for this.
+I like to buy meats in bulk or when on sale, then freeze for later usage.
+When salmon goes on sale, buy at least a few pounds and freeze.
+The FoodSaver FM5330 Vacuum Sealing System is ideal for this.
 It keeps food fresh for up to 5x longer than ordinary storage methods like zipper bags, plastic wrap, and containers, and helps prevent freezer burn.

-Multi-layer, BPA-free FoodSaver® Heat-Sealed Bags 6-pack are flexible enough to hug food and seal effectively without gaps, and best for long-term freezer storage.
-Stocking up with FoodSaver® bags and rolls this harvest and holiday season has is perks.
+Multi-layer, BPA-free FoodSaver Heat-Sealed Bags 6-pack are flexible enough to hug food and seal effectively without gaps, and best for long-term freezer storage.

 More salmon recipes you may like:

 - Sesame Salmon Burger with Apricot Soy Sauce Glaze

 Leave a comment below or star rating if you made this recipe or want to share your thoughts.